2012 Philadelphia Phillies season: July

 The Phillies were 36–45 and 11 games behind the first place Nationals after their series against the Marlins.
 The Phillies started the month by taking 1 of 3 from the New York Mets.
 The one win, however, came with Cliff Lee finally winning his first game of the season after 13 starts.
 The streak tied for 5th for the longest winless streak for a pitcher.
-On July 6th, first baseman Ryan Howard was activated from the disabled list.
+On July 6, first baseman Ryan Howard was activated from the disabled list.
 The Phillies would end the first half by getting swept by the Atlanta Braves.
 They ended the first half with a disastrous 37–50 mark, their worst since 1997.
 The Phillies seemed to have woken up in the second half, as they would take 2 of 3 from the Colorado Rockies and Los Angeles Dodgers.
 Although they only took 1 of 3 from the San Francisco Giants, they would make it up by sweeping the Milwaukee Brewers, all from late comebacks.
 The sweep was their first 3-game sweep of the year.
 The sweep, however, got taken back by the Braves as they would get swept by them again because they had a hard time with runners in scoring position.
 The sweep woke up the Phillies, as they would blow out the Washington Nationals in the 1st game of the series on July 31, 8–0.
 The Phillies would end up taking 2 of 3 from the Nationals.
 After the series against the Nationals on August 2, the Phillies were 47–58, 15 and a half games behind the first place Nationals, and 13 game behind the second wild card.
 Although their playoff chances are slim, the Phillies performance after the all-star break looked promising for next season.
 Throughout the month, knowing that they will likely not make the postseason, the Phillies made trades with some of their players.
 One of the trades were Hunter Pence getting traded to the Giants for Nate Schierholtz, Tommy Joseph, and Seth Rosin.
 Another trade was Shane Victorino getting trading to the Dodgers for 2 pitchers.
-Pitcher Joe Blanton also got involved in a trade with the Dodgers.
+Pitcher Joe Blanton was also traded to the Dodgers.
 The Phillies would also resign Cole Hamels to a six-year, $144 million extension, the second-largest contract for a pitcher in baseball history.